How to Improve Your Local Business's Google Visibility – 12 Things to Remember

-We can help you get set up with Google My Business, optimize your profile, and make sure that your geocodes are accurate.
+We can help you get set up with Google Business Profile, optimize your profile, and make sure that your geocodes are accurate.

 We can also help design a custom local SEO campaign for your unique business that will help you in the areas that you need it most.
 Do you need more fresh content for Google to rank on your site?
 Do you have the content, but need to optimize if for some keywords?
 Maybe you’ve got all that, but you haven’t considered things like web design, custom calls-to-action or great navigation.